hamedrazavi/hamedrazavi.github.io/articles/rental_analysis.md

 gdf_laus = gdf_laus.merge(zipVsRentMean, left_on='PLZ', right_on='ZipCode')
 ```

-This will simply add columns of ``zipVsRentMean`` to the right of ``gdf_laus``.
+This will simply add the columns of ``zipVsRentMean`` to the right of ``gdf_laus``.
 Okay, now we have a geopandas dataframe ``gdf_laus``, which includes both rental data and geographical information of Lausanne.
 Next, we want to visualize this on an interactive Choropleth map for which I use the Altair library.

 In order for the ``gdf_laus`` data to be readable by the Altair library, we need to do some preprocessing as follows: